 Filtering your entities

 After the basic CRUD functionalities are implemented for an entity, there is a very common request to create various filters for the attributes of the entity, so the server could be used more effectively.
-These filters should be sent as the request parameters, so any client - and any browser - could use it easily.
-Additionally, these filters should follow a sane, and concise pattern, and they must be allowed combining them freely.
+These filters should be sent as the request parameters, so any client - and any browser - could use it.
+Additionally, these filters should follow a resonable, and concise pattern, and they must be allowed combining them freely.

 For each entity, you can enable filtering in the entity generator, and after, you can call your